brianlam38/AWS-Certified-Security-Specialty/Practice Exams/Example Questions.md

 You must __configure the Route Tables__ in each VPC to route to each other through a peering connection.

-You must also __add rules to the Security Group__ for the database to accept requests from the application server in the otehr VPC.
+You must also __add rules to the Security Group__ for the database to accept requests from the application server in the other VPC.

 ### CloudWatch Logging - When testing a new AWS Lambda function that retrieves items from an Amazon DynamoDB table, the security engineer notices that the function was not logging any data to Amazon CloudWatch Logs.
 The following policy was assigned to the role assumed by the Lambda function.